-The rapid expansion of online instruction, accelerated by the Covid-19 pandemic, has reshaped the landscape of higher education.
-By 2024, over 95% of post-secondary institutions in the U.S. have offered some form of online instruction.
-Within these institutions, 40% of college administrators reported plans to increase spending on online education, compared to only 2% intending to reduce it (Venable et al., 2024).
-While online education appeals for its flexibility and cost-effectiveness (Deming et al., 2015; Goodman et al., 2022), it substantially reduces the social and interactive elements of education.
-Introducing online education also imposes greater challenges for students and families less engaged with online technologies.
-A growing body of literature highlights that "zooming to class" negatively impacts student performance (e.g., Figlio, Rush and Yin, 2013; Kofoed et al., 2024).
-This paper presents novel evidence that online instruction disproportionately harms women's short- and long-term educational attainment.
+The rapid expansion of online instruction has reshaped the landscape of higher education.
+By 2024, over 95% of post-secondary institutions in the U.S. offer some form of online instruction.
+Within these institutions, 40% of college administrators reported plans to increase spending on online education, compared to only 2% intending to reduce it (Venable et al. 2024).
+Educators increasingly adopt online education for its flexibility and cost-effectiveness (Deming et al., 2015; Goodman et al. 2022), especially when faced with budget constraints or disruptions to in-person instruction.
+However, online lectures substantially reduce the interpersonal and collaborative aspects of education and impose greater challenges for students who are less engaged with digital technologies or remote learning environments.
+While growing evidence highlights that "zooming to class" can generate an overall negative impact on student performance (e.g., Figlio, Rush and Yin, 2013; Kofoed et al., 2024), we know little about how this impact differs by student gender.
+If online instruction differentially affects men and women, policymakers should be cautious about the equity consequences of introducing online education.